 Cities and Metro Areas

 Half of the state’s population resides in the two largest cities, while the rural areas remain quiet and calm.
 Jefferson City, the state capital, is located on the edge of the Missouri Rhineland wine country.
 Kansas City is the business hub and the likely location you will end up working.
 St. Louis has the famous Gateway Arch, while Springfield boasts many historic sites.
-Columbia is the liberal college town with the typical college town lifestyle.
+Columbia is a liberal college town with the typical college-town lifestyle.

 Cost of Living